aosborne13/malaria-popgen-toolkit/README.md

 ## Formatting your input files

 ### Input *metadata.tsv* file:
 The input metadata.tsv file should be a tab-deliminated file formatted like the example below.
 The column "sample_id" is required for all tools.
 A group, such as "country", "region", or "year" is required for many plotting tools to calculate or plot population-specific information.
-The geographical mapping tools require "country" information for now.
+The geographical mapping tools require "country" information, "region" is not suffient (for now).

 *The "**fws**" column is optional for some tools but required for others - documentation will be made clear when it is required.
 Information on how to calculate Fws is provided below.*